Exploring the Hidden Reasoning Process of Large Language Models by Misleading Them: Introduction

 \section{Introduction}

-Large language models (LLMs) have achieved remarkable success in a variety of natural language reasoning tasks, leading to expectations that they may possess, or even surpass, human-like reasoning capabilities~\cite{Malinka_2023, achiam2023gpt, abdin2024phi3technicalreporthighly, dubey2024llama, bai2023qwen}.
-When facing practical reasoning problems, humans can abstract diverse specific scenarios into underlying formal logic to arrive at solutions~\cite{braine1978relation}.
-This process grants humans more robust and generalizable reasoning capabilities, independent of context or expression that is not causally related to the answer.
-A typical scenario is solving math word problems: when answering \textit{“A farmer has \(M\) cows and buys \(N\) more.
-How many cows does he have now?”}, one will first abstract it as “\(M + N = ?\)” on which we base our answer.
-Thus, a natural question would be: do LLMs engage in similar reasoning processes to humans?
+Large language models (LLMs) have achieved remarkable success in a variety of natural language reasoning tasks, leading to expectations that they may possess, or even surpass, human-like reasoning capabilities~\cite{bai2023qwen, achiam2023gpt, grattafiori2024llama, xia2025evaluating, kokel2025acpbench}.
+When facing practical reasoning problems, humans can first abstract diverse specific scenarios into underlying formal logic to arrive at solutions~\cite{braine1978relation}.
+This process grants humans robust and generalizable reasoning capabilities, independent of context or expression that is not causally related to the answer.
+A typical scenario is solving math word problems: when answering “\textit{A farmer has M cows and buys N more.
+How many cows does he have now?}”, one will first abstract it as “\textit{M + N =?}” on which we base the answer.
+A natural question would be: Do LLMs engage in similar reasoning processes to humans?

-Prior work has shown that on the surface, LLMs do produce some computational processes when answering math word problems~\cite{wei_chain--thought_2022,didolkar2024metacognitivecapabilitiesllmsexploration}.
-However, it is hard to determine whether LLMs genuinely perform mathematical abstraction and reasoning based on basic operation rules, or if they merely perform memorization and pattern matching of pre-trained data that includes examples of arithmetic processes~\cite{jiang2024peek}.
+On the surface, LLMs can produce some intermediate computational processes when answering math word problems~\cite{wei2022chain, didolkar2024metacognitive}.
+However, it is hard to determine whether LLMs genuinely perform mathematical abstraction and reasoning similar to chain-of-thoughts (CoTs), or if they merely leverage surface statistics in pre-trained data that includes arithmetic examples~\cite{jiang2024peek}.
 Existing evidence appears to support both perspectives.
-On one hand, a series of studies on model interpretability have suggested that LLMs contain specific ``circuits'' dedicated to reasoning tasks, capable of performing reasoning processes similar to those of humans~\cite{ye_physics_2024, wang_interpretability_2022, zhang2024interpreting}.
-On the other hand, a line of work showed by controlled experiments that LLMs' performance often declines significantly when these task scenarios are modified, implying that their reasoning ability largely stems from extensive exposure to specific tasks and scenarios during pre-training~\cite{wu2023reasoning, mirzadeh2024gsm, jiang2024peek}.
+Some studies suggested that LLMs contain specific “circuits” dedicated to reasoning tasks and are capable of performing reasoning processes similar to those of humans~\cite{wang2022interpretability, ye2024physics, tao2025comprehensive}.
+On the other hand, a line of work showed that the output thoughts of LLMs are not faithful~\cite{pfau2024let, chen2025reasoning} and their reasoning ability largely stems from extensive exposure to specific tasks in pre-training~\cite{wu2024reasoning, mirzadeh2024gsm, jiang2024peek}.